skip-mev/block-sdk/lanes/build-your-own/README.md

 should belong to this lane.
-3. [**OPTIONAL**] `PrepareLaneHandler` - Allows developers to define their own handler to customize the how transactions are verified and ordered before they are included into a proposal.
+3. [**OPTIONAL**] `PrepareLaneHandler` - Allows developers to define their own handler to customize the how transactions are verified and ordered before they are included in a proposal.
-4. [**OPTIONAL**] `CheckOrderHandler` - Allows developers to define their own handler that will run any custom checks on whether transactions included in block proposals are in the correct order (respecting the ordering rules of the lane and the ordering rules of the other lanes).
-5. [**OPTIONAL**] `ProcessLaneHandler` - Allows developers to define their own handler for processing transactions that are included in block proposals.
+4. [**OPTIONAL**] `ProcessLaneHandler` - Allows developers to define their own handler for processing transactions that are included in block proposals.
-6. `Configuration` - Configure high-level options for your lane.
+5. `Configuration` - Configure high-level options for your lane.

 ### 1. 🗄️ Mempool